fmqeisfeld/YAKB/README.md

 4. Once the setup is complete, access the frontend at [http://localhost:4200](http://localhost:4200) in your web browser.
 5. To get started, click on _Sign-up_ and provide your email and a secure password.
 6. After logging in, you will be redirected to your personalized dashboard at [http://localhost:4200/profile](http://localhost:4200/profile).

-Enhance your project management experience with YAKB today!
-Simplify task organization, track progress effortlessly, and enjoy the benefits of efficient Kanban board management.
-Should you encounter any issues or have feedback to share, feel free to get in touch via the repository's issue tracker.
-Happy tasking!